John Hunter Nemechek: 2013–2020: NEMCO Motorsports

-On September 19, 2015, 16 years to the day his father won his first Cup race, Nemechek won his first Truck Series race at Chicagoland.
-On November 29, Nemechek has voted the Most Popular Driver for the 2015 season in the Truck Series.
+For the 2015 season, Nemechek ran all but five races in the schedule.
+On September 19, sixteen years to the day his father won his first Cup race, he won his first Truck Series race at Chicagoland.
+At the end of the season, Nemechek finished twelfth in points and received the NASCAR's Most Popular Driver Award.

-In 2016, Nemechek won in Atlanta.
-At Canadian Tire Motorsport Park during the 2016 Chevrolet Silverado 250, Nemechek and Cole Custer were battling for the lead when Nemechek bumped Custer which led to Nemechek losing control and intentionally sending both Custer and himself off-road, pinning Custer to the wall.
+For his first full-time season in 2016, Nemechek won at Atlanta.
+At Canada, Nemechek and Cole Custer battled for the lead when Nemechek bumped Custer, which led to Nemechek losing control and intentionally sending both drivers off-road, pinning Custer to the wall.
 Before the winner was declared, Nemechek was tackled by Custer; Nemechek would be named the winner.
+Nemechek finished the season eighth in the points standings.

 In 2017, Nemechek won back-to-back races at Gateway and Iowa.
-Nemechek missed the Championship Four after finishing 2nd at Phoenix.
+He missed the Championship Four after finishing second at Phoenix.
+His season ended once again with an eighth place in the points standings.